 At Klarity, we understand that navigating anxiety and depression can be overwhelming.
 You shouldn’t have to endure long waitlists or inconvenient commutes to get the care you need.
 That’s why we connect you with a licensed mental health provider online, right from the comfort of your own home.

 Antidepressants are a type of medication used to treat mental health conditions such as depression, anxiety, and some other mental health disorders.
 The only way to get a prescription for antidepressants is through a healthcare provider.
-Various healthcare professionals can prescribe them, but it is important to understand the different types of providers and their qualifications.
+Various healthcare professionals can prescribe them if they determine antidepressants are a medically necessary part of your treatment plan.
+It’s important to understand the different types of providers and their qualifications.

 Not all mental health providers are the same.
 Each one has different specialties and licenses.
 Several types of mental health professionals can prescribe antidepressants, from primary care providers to psychiatrists.